Pablo Aranda (footballer)

-Pablo Ezequiel Aranda (born 16 May 2001) is an Argentine professional footballer who plays as a right-back for San Martín SJ, on loan from Lanús.
+Pablo Ezequiel Aranda (born 16 May 2001) is an Argentine professional footballer who plays as a right-back for Sportivo Ameliano, on loan from Lanús.

 Club career

 Aranda came through the youth ranks at Lanús, having joined in 2016.
 He was promoted into the first-team squad towards the end of 2020, initially appearing as an unused substitute for five matches; including twice in the Copa Libertadores second stage against São Paulo.
 Aranda made his senior debut on 20 November in the Copa de la Liga Profesional, with manager Luis Zubeldía substituting him on for the final forty minutes of a victory at La Bombonera against Boca Juniors.
 In January 2022 Aranda joined Primera Nacional club San Martín de San Juan on a loan deal until the end of the year.

 International career

 Aranda represented Argentina's U18s at the 2019 COTIF Tournament.